TYPE AND CLASS:

 - Not hold a resident license in another state.

-- Be licensed as a Florida resident general lines insurance agent (2-20) and appointed with an authorized insurer.
+- Be licensed as a Florida resident general lines insurance agent (2-20).

 Step 2 - Must have the following prerequisite(s) before applying:

 Step 4 - Send prerequisite(s) to department:

 Note: If you have taken a prelicensing course, your

 prelicensing education provider will automatically send the Bureau proof within

 20 days of your passing date.
 This does not include designations.

 Step 5 - Fingerprints: